|

 After breakfast we pack our luggage and are being brought back to Bucharest.

 A HARD HAT IS OBLIGATORY FOR ALL RIDERS!
-We have a few hats that other guests have left, and that can be used, but we do not know the history of these hats and cannot take a guarantee for them.
+We have a few hats that other guests have left, and that can be used, but we do not know the history/size or fit of these hats and therefore cannot guarantee them.

 -- Due to weather conditions, the order of the programme might change.